Bodgen/todo-app/README.md

 Email:admin@gmail.com<br>
 Password:qwerty123<br>

-### This project was not created for commercial use, only to demonstrate my skills and practice
+### This project was not created for commercial use, only to demonstrate my skills and for practice